tembo-io/website/docusaurus/blog/2024-01-15-data-warehouse-stack/index.md

   );
 ```

+We did similar processes to map our metrics data from prometheus and instance information from Postgres.

-We can view all the foreign tables in our database in `psql` with the `\dE` command, or by executing the following statement:
+We can view all the foreign tables we created in our database in `psql` with the `\dE` command, or by executing the following statement:

 ```sql
 SELECT *